 Students will complete a short application to the program.
-The description of the scholarship opportunities will be provided by the Office of Student Life and students should respond in terms of their skills and interests as well as how this will lead to career goals and practical training in their respective fields of study.
-The program supervisor will make the final selection from the pool of applicants who have submitted materials in response to the program needs and position description.
+The description of the scholarship opportunities will be provided by the Office of Student Life, and students apply for up to 3 open positions.
+The supervisor for the open LLLS position will make the final selection from the pool of applicants who have submitted materials in response to the program needs and position description.
 A cumulative GPA of 2.50 or higher is required to be eligible for a scholarship.
-The Scholarship will be dispersed to the student in two installments per semester.
+The Scholarship will be dispersed to the student in two installments each fall and spring semester.